mehmetafsar510/aws_devops/devops/hands-on/terraform/terraform-01-basic-operations/README.md

 terraform apply
 ```

-- Uncomment variables of `ec2-name` and `ec2-type`.
+- Comment variables of `ec2-name` and `ec2-type`.
 Then make the changes in the `tf-example.tf` file.

 ```bash
 locals {